The Friends of Aranda Bushland (FoAB) is a park care group established to enhance the natural ambience and ecology of the Aranda Bushland.

-We have been active in the conservation of the Aranda Snow Gums Heritage Site, a frost-hollow below the Aranda Bushland, adjacent to William Hovell Drive, the only surviving Snow Gum patch within the city of Canberra.
+We have been active in the conservation of the Aranda Snow Gums Heritage Site, a frost hollow below the Aranda Bushland, adjacent to William Hovell Drive.
+This is the only surviving Snow Gum patch within the city of Canberra.

 Constitution